m4rtyr/MyCourses/AlgorithmsII/notes/week2.md

 To *relax* an edge `v->w` means to test whether the best known way from $s$ to $w$ is to go from $s$ to $v$, then take the edge from $v$ to $w$.
 Vertex relaxation is the same principle where we iterate through a vertex's edges and determine if the path to some other vertex $w$ can be relaxed.

+## Theoretical Basis for Shortest Path Algorithms

+Optimality conditions — The values of distTo[v] for some vertex v in an edge-weighted digraph G is the shorest path iff `distTo[s] = 0`, `distTo[w] <= distTo[v].+ e.weight()` for each edge $e$ from $v$ to $w$.

+See book for Proof.

+The optimality conditions lead to a generic algorithm: initialize `distTo[s] = 0` and all other `distTo[]` values to infinity and relax any edge in $G$ continuing until no edge is eligible.
+For any vertex $w$ reachable from $s$, some edge on the shortest path to $w$ is eligible as long as `distTo[w]` remains infinite, so the algorithm continues until the `distTo[]` value of each vertex reachable from $s$ is the length of some path to that vertex.
+For any vertex $v$ for which the shorest path is well-defined, the algorithm causes `distTo[v]` is the length of some simple path from $s$ to $v$ and is strictly monotonically decreasing.

+## Dijkstra's Algorithm

+`distTo[s]` is initialized to zero and other entries are initialized to positive infinity.
+We relax and add to the tree a non-tree vertex with the lowest `distTo[]` value continuing until all vertices are on the tree or no non-tree vertex has a finite `distTo[]` value.

+If $v$ is reachable from the source, every `v->w` edge is relaxed exactly once.
+When $v$ is relaxed, it leaves `dist[w] <= distTo[v] + e.weight()` This inequality holds until the algorithm completes since `distTo[w]` can only decrease and `distTo[v]` never changes.
+Therefore, the optimality conditions are maintained.
+An indexed priority queue allows for priorities of keys (edge weights) to be changed.

+Dijkstra's algorithm can also be used for edge-weighted undirected graphs (convert the graph to a directed graph by having a directed edge pointing from $v$ to $w$ and another edge that points from $w$ to $v$).

+## Acyclic Edge-Weighted Digraphs

+By relaxing vertices in **topological order**, we can solve the single-source shorest paths problem for edge-weighted DAGs in time proportional to $E+V$.

+*Proof*

+Every edge `v->w` is relaxed exactly once.
+The inequality `distTo[w] = distTo[v] + e.weight()` until the algorithm completes since `distTo[v]` never changes (the topological order means that no edge entering $v$ will be processed after $v$ is relaxed). `distTo[w]` can only decrease.
+So, when all vertices reachable from $s$ have been added to tree, the optimality conditions hold.
+Topological sorting takes time proportional to $E + V$ and the relaxation of each edge takes time proportional to $E + V$.

+Finding the longest path can be solved.
+Make a copy of the DAG and negate all edge weights.
+This causes the shortest path in the copy to be the longest path in the original.
+This is also done in time proportional to $E + V$.